mikechibuzor/My-Portfolio/README.md

 # My-Portfolio
-I learnt web component (basics and some extras)
-And the project that I thought to build from the knowlege I have gleaned Is this, My Portfolio Website.
+I had just finished learning the basic concepts and principles about Web Components And the project that I thought to build from the knowlege I have gleaned Is this, My Portfolio Website.